Revolutionizing horizontal directional drilling

 In July 2017, Danfoss developed the world’s first hybrid electric horizontal drilling machine for groundwork applications.
 Danfoss specifically developed the hybrid powertrain for the new steerable-drill system.

-The Danfoss-Normag drill system can dig lateral shafts up to 1.2m in diameter, bored through subsoil for distances of 3km, to create tunnels for water, drainage, sewerage and ducting for pipework and cabling for power and other services in fully developed urban areas.
+The Danfoss-Normag drill system can dig lateral shafts up to 1.2m in diameter, bored through subsoil for distances of 3km.
+This is to create tunnels for water, drainage, and sewerage.
+Additionally, ducting for pipework and cabling for power and other services in fully developed urban areas.

-Instead of the hydraulic motors and pumps that drive standard horizontal drilling systems, the Danfoss-Normag machine has 12 inverters that supply AC power to the three main electric motors and six ancillary ones that drive and control rig operations.
+Instead of the hydraulic motors and pumps that drive standard horizontal drilling systems, the Danfoss-Normag machine has 12 inverters.
+These supply AC power to the three main electric motors and six ancillary ones that drive and control rig operations.
 These provide a combined capacity of 750kW.

 Improving operational flexibility and reducing carbon emissions

-The machine's operational controls are digital and have been specifically designed to withstand the very wet and muddy conditions encountered in horizontal terrestrial drilling environments.
+The machine's operational controls are digital.
+They have been specifically designed to withstand the very wet and muddy conditions encountered in horizontal terrestrial drilling environments.
 The machine offers greater operational flexibility in remote locations where conventional diesel-hydraulic systems have difficulty gaining access.

-The machine consumes less fossil energy than conventional systems, so fewer carbon emissions are released which makes the new solution more environmentally friendly.
+The machine consumes less fossil energy than conventional systems.
+Meaning fewer carbon emissions are released which makes the new solution more environmentally friendly.
 The machine has halved fuel consumption and associated emissions, and reduced noise generated by the operations.

-The electrified system adds approximately 10 percent to the overall capital cost of a €1 million mobile drilling rig, but this is offset by the significant fuel savings and operational flexibility enabled by the new system.
+The electrified system adds approximately 10 percent to the overall capital cost of a €1 million mobile drilling rig.
+However, this is offset by the significant fuel savings and operational flexibility enabled by the new system.

 Pieter Dijkstra, Managing Director of Danfoss Netherlands says:

-In developing countries in particular, that is a huge advantage because diesel quality is often not up to the quality needed for today’s gen-sets.
-With our system, operators have the freedom to rent locally the diesel generators they need for the particular job, which are built to use the quality of fuel locally available.
+In developing countries in particular, that is a huge advantage.
+The reason is that diesel quality is often not up to the quality needed for today’s gen-sets.
+With our system, operators have the freedom to rent locally the diesel generators they need for the particular job.
+These are built to use the quality of fuel locally available.